 Faculty member Brett Potash introduces students to the basic tenets of positive psychology through readings, activities, and application to students’ lives.
 After engaging in significant self-reflection on their own strengths, students will ultimately be involved in creating something—whether at the personal, institutional, or social level—that draws on those strengths to make their lives fuller and more meaningful.

-Mathematics and robotics teacher Dr. Marcus Jaiclin challenges students to write programs or create mobile apps that solve problems right here on campus.
+Sean Crocker, mathematics faculty, will challenge students to write programs or create mobile apps that solve problems right here on campus.
 Students will learn by doing as they master programming languages and identify real obstacles on campus and beyond.

 Dean of Curricular Innovation and English teacher John David Bennett works with students on composing a work of fiction over the course of the year.
 Products can include a 35,000 word novel; 25,000 words of short stories; a three-hour play; a screenplay for a two-and-a-half-hour film; or teleplays for four episodes of a television series, including a one-hour pilot.